haiwen/seafile-admin-docs/manual/config/oauth.md

     ```
 === "GitLab"

+    !!! note
         To enable OAuth via GitLab.
 Create an application in GitLab (under Admin area->Applications).

         Fill in required fields:

         - Name: a name you specify

         - Redirect URI: The callback url see below `OAUTH_REDIRECT_URL`

         - Trusted: Skip confirmation dialog page.
 Select this to *not* ask the user if he wants to authorize seafile to receive access to his/her account data.

         - Scopes: Select `openid` and `read_user` in the scopes list.

-    Press submit and copy the client id and secret you receive on the confirmation page and use them in this template for your seahub_settings.py:
+        Press submit and copy the client id and secret you receive on the confirmation page and use them in this template for your seahub_settings.py

     ```python
     ENABLE_OAUTH = True